Cincin3112/Cross-lingual-NLI-for-Thai/README.md

 Summary : 352 Tweets

 ### Annotation guidelines
+We generated the hypothesis to the premises we got from Twitter according to this guideline.

+Entailment: h is definitely true when p is true
+- Do not just change the noun with their hypernym nor the number.
+Try to change the verb.
+- Do not just cut out the modifier part of the sentence.
+Try to change the formation.

+Contradiction: h is definitely not true when p is true
+- Do not just add the negation and/or change the number.
+- If the negation is added and/or the number is changed, change the verb, too.

+Neutral: h might be true or not when p is true
+- Do not just add the modifier part and/or superlative to the sentence.
+- Try to change the matter within the topic of premise.

-### Result
+### Data Result
-We got data of 1056 pairs of premises and hypothesis with relations as labels (Entailment / Contradiction / Neutral) translated into English and Chinese.
+We got data of 1056 pairs of premises and hypothesis with relations as labels (Entailment / Contradiction / Neutral) translated into English and Chinese using Google Translation.

-### Label distribution (w/table)
+### Label distribution
+The labels are distributed according to types of inference which are "Entailment", "Contradiction" and "Neutral"

 | Label | Premise | Hypothesis|
 |-------|---------|-----------|
 | Entailment | 1760 | 1760 |